Higher Education Opportunity Act of 2008 Compliance Plan

 I. The Annual Disclosure

-On the first day of each of the fall and spring semesters, the Dean of Students and the Chief Information & Planning Officer will send a co-authored e-mail notification to all currently enrolled students which:
+At the start of the fall semester, the Secretary of the College will send e-mail notification to all currently enrolled students which:

 - Informs Wooster students that unauthorized acquisition and distribution of copyrighted material, including unauthorized file sharing and attempts to modify College systems to permit such activities, are considered a violation of The Wooster Ethic and will subject the students to College judicial procedures.
 In addition, such unauthorized acquisition and distribution of copyrighted materials may subject them to civil and criminal liabilities;